andrewaguiar/natural-date/README.md

 natural_date.fetch_dates(Date.today..(Date.today + 5))
 # => array with dates matched inside the interval

-# If you don't pass any interval a default interval of Date.today..Date.today + 365 will be given
+# If you don't pass any interval a default interval of reference_date..reference_date + 365 will be given
 natural_date.fetch_dates
 # => array with dates matched inside the interval

 ```

 ## Types of expressions